flowmodor/flowmodor/apps/landing/src/pages/blog/flowtime-technique.md

 While the Pomodoro Technique is popular, it might not be the best fit for everyone.
 Here’s why:

 1. **Interruption of Flow State**: Flow state is a mental state where you're fully immersed in a task, feeling focused and productive.
-However, the Pomodoro Technique's rigid rules can interrupt your flow state by forcing you to take breaks.
+In this state, you might even not aware of the passage of time.
+However, the Pomodoro Technique's rigid 25 minutes timer can interrupt your flow state by forcing you to take breaks.

 2. **Variable Task Length**: Tasks vary in complexity and often don't neatly fit into 25-minute intervals.
 Some tasks might require longer periods of focused work, while others might be completed in shorter bursts.

-3. **Context Switching**: Frequent breaks can lead to context switching and reduce your overall productivity.
+3. **Context Switching**: Frequent breaks can lead to context switching.
+When switching from break mode to work mode, you might need some time to get back into the flow of your task, which can reduce your productivity.

 ## The alternative - Flowtime Technique